-Originally trained as a classical violinist at the Royal College of Music in Stockholm, Klara switched to composition and voice in 2017 and moved to Florence where she studied for internationally renowned professors such as Andrea Portera and Susanna Rigacci.
-In only a few years she has already composed for three of Swedens professional orchestras, having her first symphonic piece The Sea premiered and taken into the repertoir by Gävle Symphony Orchestra at the age of 19.
+Originally trained as a classical violinist at the Royal College of Music in Stockholm, Klara is a Swedish composer and vocalist.
+In 2017 she moved to Florence where she studied for internationally renowned professors such as Andrea Portera and Susanna Rigacci.
+In only a few years she has already composed for several of Swedens professional orchestras, having her first symphonic piece The Sea premiered and taken into the repertoir by Gävle Symphony Orchestra at the age of 19.

-During her violin studies at the Royal College of Music, Klara was entrusted with a composition commission by the cultural department of Gothenburg for the professional orchestra Dalasinfoniettan.
+During her violin studies at The Royal College of Music in Stockholm, Klara was entrusted with a composition commission by the cultural department of Gothenburg for the professional orchestra Dalasinfoniettan.
 She was later that year admitted on a scholarship to The New School of Mannes & Contemporary Music in New York where she studied a semester for the composer Lowel Libermann (Julliard School of Music) at the classical department with various prominent singers of the New York jazzscene at the contemporary music department.

 Parallel with her studies, she has worked diligently as a composer and singer.
 She held the title “Young Composer of the Year” 2019 by Scenkonst Sörmland as she was entrusted with a string trio for musicians in Camerata Nordica.
 Klara has written solistically demanding pieces for many of Sweden’s most promising young classical musicians such as participants of the Nordic Soloist prize Magnus Holmader, Emma Johansson and Victoria Stjerna among others.
 Klara wrote a piano trio for the Gothenburg Chamber Music Association which was their first premiere ever.
 In 2017 she was also one of eight composers being selected to participate in the the first edition of the Paxos International Film Scoring Workshop in Greece.